pixelsyndicate/GeekQuiz/README.md

 The potential answers (options) are exposed as buttons with ng-repeat="option in options" and written as {{option.title}}

 Button click events are handled with .sendAnswer(option)

+#The WebApi

+the Json is formatted with the CamelCasePropertyNamesContractResolver, which automatically converts property names to camel case, which is the general convention for property names in JavaScript.

+Question requests are passed back as Json, only the question, the question id and a collection of answers with their own id's and a reference to the question.

+{"options":
+  [{"id":49,"title":"1","questionId":13},{"id":50,"title":"2","questionId":13},{"id":51,"title":"3","questionId":13},{"id":52,"title":"4","questionId":13}],
+  "id":13,"title":"Which Star Wars movie was filmed entirely in the studio?"}